-The GNB Sudameris group manages market risk according to the standard model established in Chapter XXXI Comprehensive Risk Management System (SIAR, for the Spanish original) of Basic Accounting and Financial Public Notice 100 of the Financial Superintendence of Colombia.
+GNB Sudameris Group manages market risk in accordance with the standard model set out in Chapter XXXI - Comprehensive Risk Management System (SIAR) of the Basic Accounting and Financial Notice 100 of the Financial Superintendence of Colombia.

-The purpose of the Market Risk Management System (SARM, for the Spanish original) implemented by the Parent Company and its subsidiaries is to identify, measure, control and monitor the market risk to which it is exposed in the development of treasury transactions, considering the entity's structure and size.
+The purpose of the market risk management model implemented by the Parent Company and its subsidiaries is to identify, measure, control and monitor the market risk to which it is exposed in the development of treasury transactions, considering the entity's structure and size.